FAQs

 However, we would recommend that you see your GP first to ensure that you are booked in with the most appropriate specialist.

-Your consultant will want to talk to you about your condition and any problems you’ve been experiencing.
-Details about the reason for your referral will detailed in your GP referral letter.
-During your appointment, your consultant will ask you specific questions to help with your diagnosis and may carry out a physical examination.
+The reason for your referral will detailed in your GP referral letter.
+Your consultant will ask you about your condition and any problems you've been experiencing.
+They may carry out a physical examination.

-Call our patient advisory team on 01761 422288 to gather information on the consultant specialists, diagnostic facilities and available appointments at Sulis Hospital.
+Your first step is to call our patient advisory team, on 01761 422 288, for information on the consultant specialists, diagnostic facilities and available appointments at Sulis Hospital.

-Contact your insurance company to obtain an authorisation number if you have private medical insurance.
+Then, if you have private medical insurance, you'll need to contact your insurance company to obtain an authorisation number.
 You may need a referral letter from your health practitioner so check with your insurer before booking your appointment.

-There are a number of ways to pay for treatment at Sulis Hospital, the main ones are:
+There are a number of ways to pay for treatment at Sulis Hospital, including:

 Insured Patients